Thailand, which used to be one of the world’s most popular tourist destinations, has seen tourism fall by between 15-20 percent in the last year.

-The Thai government keeps blaming H1N1, but this actually has very little to do with it.
+The Thai government keeps blaming H1N1 or swine flu, but this actually has little to do with it.
 Thai government decisions, however, have made more and more tourists avoid Thailand and go to other countries in the region.

-High ATM Fees When Withdrawing Money From Banks Outside Thailand – A few months ago, the Thai banking association decided to start charging a 150 baht withdrawal fee for every withdrawal from an ATM machine in Thailand.
+High ATM Fees When Withdrawing Money From Banks Outside Thailand – Last year, the Thai banking association decided to start charging a 150 baht withdrawal fee for every withdrawal from an ATM machine in Thailand.
 150 baht, at present exchange rates, is around $4.50, one of the highest fees in the world for ATM withdrawals.

 Too expensive, so I no longer bring any money into Thailand from outside the country.
 Many tourists are also now avoiding Thailand, which is why Thai tourism is down, knowing that this could make it even more expensive to exchange money in Thailand.

 Difficulty Getting Visas To Enter and Stay in Thailand – In many other countries in the region, tourists arriving at the airport get an immediate free visa for a 90 day stay.
-Thailand only gives a 30 day stamp then, if the tourist wants to do a border run (ie: leave Thailand and come back in again) to be allowed to stay longer, what used to be a 30 day stamp has now been reduced by Thai immigration to just twice a year.
+Thailand only gives a 30 day stamp then, if the tourist wants to do a border run to be allowed to stay longer (ie: leave Thailand and come back in again), what used to be unlimited border runs have now been reduced by Thai immigration to just twice a year.

-Thailand is Becoming a Much More Expensive Destination – A few years ago, Thailand used to be a cheap tourist destination.
-Not anymore.
-Three, four and five star hotels in Bangkok have increased in price on average of more than 25%.
+Three, four and five star hotels in Bangkok have increased in price on average of more than 25% in the last two to three years.
 Food has gone up 10-20%, transportation costs have risen (buses and taxis are now more expensive) and even buying a beer has gone up by 10-15%.
-With Malaysia now being cheaper than Thailand, many tourists are going there instead.
+With Malaysia now being cheaper than Thailand in some respects, many tourists are going there instead.

 Thailand’s Human Rights Violations – In the news a few months ago was the Thai military’s decision to arrest several hundred Rohingya refugees, put them back on boats, tow them out into the ocean without adequate food and water and leave them to die.
 More than 500 people died, with the Thai military (and Thai government) refusing to take responsibility.

 With several high-profile cases involving westerners (a couple of expat residents and even one western tourist), with all of them being given several year jail terms, many westerners have now decided they don’t want to support a country that has this law on the books.
 So tourists go elsewhere.

 Yellow Shirts (PAD) Closing Suvarnabhumi Airport Stranding Tourists – The demonstrations began in Bangkok when the PAD (People’s Alliance for Democracy) began to demonstrate against ex-Prime Minister Thaksin and the democratically-elected government.
 With demonstrations increasing and an eventual taking-over of Suvarnabhumi Airport by the PAD, closing it down for over a week and stranding more than 300,000 tourists in Thailand, is it any wonder tourists don’t want to take the chance of being stuck in Thailand again?

-But, as long as the Thai government continues to make it more difficult for tourists to come here (stupid visa laws, high ATM fees, human rights violations, lese majeste laws and more), Thailand is likely to see less and less tourists coming here, and a continuing falling tourism rate.
+But, as long as the Thai government continues to make it more difficult for tourists to come here (constantly changing visa laws, high ATM fees, human rights violations, lese majeste laws and more), Thailand is likely to see fewer tourists coming here, and a continuing falling tourism rate.